nehalsoni23/Advanced-Lane-Lines-Finding/writeup_template.md

 Here is the link of the video.
 Here's a [link to my video result with the use of S channel](./s_channel_video.mp4)

+Note: The test image I demostrated here is most affected by using S channel.
+For write up purpose I have used [this image](./test_images/test6.jpg) as shown on top.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.